Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 CRIM-3253.
 Pre-Honours Workshop

 The goal of this course is the completion of an Honours thesis proposal to be included as part of the Honours application.
 Topics to be covered include: writing a research question, research methodology and measurement, selecting and using an adequate theory, and writing and submitting a proposal.
 Completion of this course does not ensure admission into the Honours program.
-Prerequisites: CRIM 1013 and CRIM 1023, CRIM 2103, CRIM 2113, CRIM 2013, CRIM 3103.
+Students are expected to have completed (or be enrolled) in the prerequisite courses for the Honours program prior to taking the Pre-Honours Workshop.
+Entrance to the course is by permission of the instructor.

 CRIM-3263.
 Crime and the Media